Everything we know about North Sea oil tanker and cargo vessel collision

-North Sea: Everything we know about Stena Immaculate oil tanker and cargo vessel collision off Yorkshire coast
+North Sea: Everything we know about oil tanker and cargo vessel collision off Yorkshire coast

 The known number of casualties so far is 32, with the crew of the MV Stena Immaculate are all safe and accounted for